Skip to content

 GitHub Copilot (copilot)copilot CLIClaude 4.x + GPT-5.x familiesheadless, cross-platform

-Cursor (cursor-agent) runs the same headless contract and verdict grammar as the others, with reviews billed against your Cursor subscription instead of a separate API key.
+Cursor CLI (cursor-agent) runs the same headless contract and verdict grammar as codex/copilot, with reviews billed against your Cursor subscription instead of a separate API key.
 It is resume-only (the first review persists Cursor’s session_id; re-reviews resume it) and folds reasoning effort into the model name (Cursor convention), so a spec is cursor:<model> with no :effort rung.
+From inside Cursor this path is circular — prefer host.

 Set it once with /flow-next:setup, or override per run: